 DeBaun’s production manager will be coordinating the writing of a short, comedic play, performed remotely, about what really happens behind the scenes of a theater production.
 A mix of inner monologues and real-time reactions of the cast and crew as they encounter the craziness that can happen on any given production night (i.e. quick changes, forgotten lines, late entrances and cues, forgotten props, etc.).
 Student actors and technical crew will be encouraged to contribute their most harrowing theater stories to the project.
 For more information, email Shawna Hawkins.

 God of Carnage

 Presented by Stevens Dramatic Society, God of Carnage by Yasmina Reza follows a playground fight between two boys and the parents discussion following the incident.
 A rational discussion among adults quickly devolves into a childish evening of name-calling, tears and tantrums.
-Performances are virtual on November 13 at 8 p.m. and November 14 at 3 p.m.
-Tickets will be necessary (and free) for these online performances, with further details TBA.
+Performances are virtual on November 13 at 8:00 p.m. and November 14 at 3:00 p.m.

 The Shakespeare Project